RickAi/csci5570_survey_paper/README.md

 ### Optimizer

-1. `ParallelDo Fusion`: ParallelDo producer-consumer fusion is essentially function composition or loop fusion.
-For example, if one parallelDo operation perform function f, then the result is consumed by another parallelDo operation perform function g, the two parallelDo operation will be replaced by a single multi-output that compute both functions.
+1. `ParallelDo Fusion`: ParallelDo producer-consumer fusion is essentially a combination of functions or loops.
+For example, if a parallelDo operation executes the function f, the result is consumed by another parallelDo operation execution function g, and the two parallelDo operations are replaced with a single multiple output that computes the two functions.
-2. `MSCR Operation`: The core optimizer in FlumeJava, it transforms combinations of ParallelDo, GroupByKey, CombineValues and Flatten operations into single operation.
-In order to bridge the gap between these abstraction levels, the optimizer include an intermediate level operation called MSCR opertiaon.
-This operation can generalizes MapReduce by allowing multiple reduces and combinders.
+2. `MSCR Operation`: The core optimizer in FlumeJava, which converts a combination of ParallelDo, GroupByKey, CombineValues, and Flatten operations into a single operation.
+To bridge the gap between these levels of abstraction, the optimizer includes an intermediate-level operation called MSCR opertiaon.
+This operation summarizes MapReduce by allowing multiple reductions and combinations.
-3. `Overall Stragegy`:  The optimizer is able to performs a series execution plan with the overall goal, the stragegy inclues: sink flattens, lift combindvalues and fuse MSCRs etc.
+3. `Overall Stragegy`: The optimizer is capable of executing a series of execution plans with overall goals, including: receiving flattening, boosting combined values, and merging MSCR.

 ## Spark

-`Spark` is general purpose computing platform.
-At its core, it is a "computational engine" that is responsible for scheduling, distributing and monitoring applications consisting of many computational tasks across many mahines or clusters.
-Spark extends the popular MapReduce model, by using the DAG processing similar to FlumeJava and Dryad, ensure fast and efficient data processing.
-The main feature in Spark is the RDDs computations model in memory, which can ensure fast operation and fault tolerance.
-On the other hand, Spark is designed to cover a wide range of workloads, including batch applications, iterative algorithms, interactive queries and streaming processing.
-A highly accessible also offering in Spark, which provide simple APIs in Python, Java, Scala and SQL.
+`Spark` is a general-purpose computing platform.
+Essentially, it is a "computing engine" that is responsible for arranging, distributing, and monitoring applications that consist of many computing tasks in many machines or clusters.
+Spark extends the popular MapReduce model by using DAG processing similar to FlumeJava and Dryad to ensure fast and efficient data processing.
+The main feature of Spark is the in-memory RDD calculation model, which ensures fast operation and fault tolerance.
+Spark, on the other hand, is designed to cover a wide range of workloads, including batch applications, iterative algorithms, interactive queries, and stream processing.
+A highly accessible product available in Spark that provides simple APIs in Python, Java, Scala and SQL.

 ### RDDs

-RDD is a read-only, partitioned collection of records, it can only be created through deterministic operations on either data in stable storage or other RDDs.
+RDD is a collection of read-only partition records that can only be created by deterministic operations on stable storage or data in other RDDs.

 RDDs have the following properties:

-1. `Immuntability and partitioning`: RDDs composed of collection of records which are partitioned.
-Partition is basic unit of parallelism in a RDD, each partition is one logical division of data, which is immutable and created through some transformations on existing partitions.
-Immutability helps to achieve consistency in computations.
+1. `Immuntability and partitioning`: An RDD consisting of a collection of partition records.
+Partitioning is the basic unit of parallelism in RDD.
+Each partition is a logical partition of data that is immutable and created by some transformation on the existing partition.
+Immutability helps to achieve consistency in calculations.
-2. `Coarse grained operations`: Coarse grained operations are applied to all elements in datasets.
-For example, a map, filter or groupBy operation which will be performed on all elements in a partition of RDD.
+2. `Coarse Granular Operations`: A coarse-grained operation is applied to all elements in a dataset.
+For example, a map, filter, or groupBy operation will be performed on all elements in the RDD partition.
-3. `Fault Tolerance`: Since RDDs are created over a set of transformations, it will log those transformations with Lineage Graph, it can recover the data by re-execute the transformations rather than lost data directly.
+3. `Fault Tolerance`: Since RDD is created by a set of transformations, it records these transformations using the Lineage Graph, which recovers the data by re-executing the transformation instead of directly losing the data.
-4. `Lazy evalutions`: Same like the defer execution in FlumeJava, the RDDs will not execute directly.
-Spark will compute RDDs lazily util they are used in the final action, so that it can pipeline the transformations.
+4. `Lazy Evaluation`: As with delayed execution in FlumeJava, RDD does not execute directly.
+Spark will use them in the final operation to calculate the RDD lazily so that it can manage the transformation.
-5. `Persistence`: The storage for RDDs can be chosen by the developer, there is options like in-memory sotrage or distributed storage system.
+5. `Persistence`: Developers can choose RDD storage, with options such as memory storage or distributed storage systems.

 ### RDDs Lineage Example